The Right Thing (film): Production

 The play was written by Raymond Bowers, an Australian living in London.
 It was mapped out at a lunch early in 1963 between Bowers and director Ray Menmuir in London and was commissioned by Associated Rediffusion.
 It was directed by Memnuir who had recently returned to Australia after several years in London.
 It was hoped the play would be the first in a number of co productions between England and Australia.

 Scenes were shot in a house on Sydney's North Shore, the Cahill Expressway, the Sydney beach of Longreef, and the Harbour Bridge.
 It was telerecorded and later shown in London by Associated-Rediffusion.
 It was the first of a series of exchange programs between the ABC and the British television company.

 Alister Smart had also recently returned to England.

 Reception

-Rod Serling saw the play and disliked the script but praised the acting.
+American producer and screenwriter Rod Serling saw the play and disliked the script but praised the acting.

 The TV critic from the Sydney Morning Herald said "there was polish in the filming and the script" of The Right Thing but "the fun is wearing a little thin...
 The insistence on heavily accented Australiana may be more acceptable to overseas audiences than home viewers but the comedy was very well handled."

-The Sunday Sydney Morning Herald called it "one of the biggest turkeys the ABC has given us this season... a dreary and slow moving 90 minutes... almost redeemed by the first class acting of its stars."
+The Sunday edition of the Sydney Morning Herald called it "one of the biggest turkeys the ABC has given us this season... a dreary and slow moving 90 minutes... almost redeemed by the first class acting of its stars."